tbensky/PrologScheduling/README.md

         all_classes_placed,
         listing(room).
 ```

+## Results at last!

-finally works!
+Finally it works!
 We'll get an output like this:

 ```prolog
 room(1, 1, [[m, t, w, r], [7, 10, 8, 0]]).